 7. O Ano em Que Meus Pais Saíram de Férias (The Year My Parents Went on Vacation)

 In 1970, near the World Cup, Daniel Stern and his wife Miriam leaves Belo Horizonte in a hurry and scared with their ten years old son Mauro in their Volkswagen.
-While traveling to São Paulo, the couple explains Mauro that they will travel on vacation and will leave Mauro with his grandfather Mótel.
+While travelling to São Paulo, the couple explains Mauro that they will travel on vacation and will leave Mauro with his grandfather Mótel.
 Daniel promises to return before the first game of the Brazilian National Soccer Team in the Cup.
-The boy is left in Bom Retiro, a Jewish and Italian neighborhood, and waits for Mótel in front of his apartment.
-When the next door neighbor Shlomo arrives, he tells the boy that Mótel had just had a heart attack and died.
+The boy is left in Bom Retiro, a Jewish and Italian neighbourhood, and waits for Mótel in front of his apartment.
+When the next door neighbour Shlomo arrives, he tells the boy that Mótel had just had a heart attack and died.
 Alone and without knowing where his parents are, the boy is lodged by Shlomo and the Jewish community.
-Through the young neighbor Hanna, Mauro makes new friends, cheers for the Brazilian team and sees the movement of the police the military on the streets while waiting for his parents.
+Through the young neighbour Hanna, Mauro makes new friends, cheers for the Brazilian team and sees the movement of the police the military on the streets while waiting for his parents.

 8. Bossa Nova